SELab-2/OSOC-6/backend/README.md

 ## Developers

-We use the Java Spring framework and within this framework we use [Data Rest](https://docs.spring.io/spring-data/rest/docs/current/reference/html/).
+We use the Java Spring Framework and within this framework we use [Data Rest](https://docs.spring.io/spring-data/rest/docs/current/reference/html/).
-This allows us to export our entities in a RESTfull manner without many problems.
+This allows us to export our entities in a RESTful manner without many problems.
 Spring data Rest can feel like magic at times though.
-In this paragraph we aim to teach you about some annotations we use and how they work together.
+In this paragraph we aim to give you an overview of some annotations we use and how they work together.
 Some of the annotations we use are dependent on our persistence layer being driven by postgres.

 ### Entity annotations